 - Take 2 pills of Zofran and 2 pills of Celebrex at 1-2 hours before surgery.

-Dr. Cruise works only with board certified anesthesiologists to make sure you have the best anesthesia possible.
+Joseph T Cruise, MD works only with Orange County board certified anesthesiologists to make sure all patients have the best cosmetic surgery anesthesia possible.
 The anesthesiologist will discuss with you what type of anesthesia is best for you.
-He/she will take into consideration your medical history, the procedure, and your personal wishes.
+He or she will take into consideration your medical history, the specific plastic surgery procedure, and your personal wishes.

 Normally, general anesthesia is required when performing breast reduction to make sure the patient is completely comfortable throughout the procedure.

 The procedure itself will take approximately 3-4 hours.